vefgrunnur/24H-verkefni/Verkefni-2/Námsefni/README.md

 **&lt;span>** fellur td. inní textalínu. ekki hægt að setja gildi á bil (padding) ofan og neðan við (_top + bottom_) en virðir hliðarbil (_left + right_)

-An inline element does not start on a new line <span style="color:red">Þetta er innbyggður &lt;span> þáttur inni í málsgrein.</span> and only takes up as much width as necessary.
+An inline element does not start on a new line <span class="red">Þetta er innbyggður &lt;span> þáttur inni í málsgrein.</span> and only takes up as much width as necessary.

 This is an inline &lt;span> element inside a paragraph.